larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # VLC is the only officially supported third-party player with official Phonon support on KDE.
 # It's more fully featured than MPV, MPV requires more manual config to look better.
 # However it is buggy in some aspects, like using it for YouTube playback has not been good IMO.
+# It also is not reliable for hardware acceleration on NVIDIA IMO
 #
 # install vlc (video)
 yay -S --needed vlc vlc-plugins-all